Who is eligible to apply?

 If I am awarded a scholarship, how much will I get?

 Most scholarships offer varying award amounts, which range from $100 to $5,000, depending on the size of the particular fund, the number of qualified applicants, and the wishes of the donors.
-Your letter announcing your award will include the scholarship amount, which will be split between your fall and spring semesters, with checks sent to the college.
+Your letter announcing your award will include the scholarship amount, which will be split evenly between your fall and spring semesters, with checks sent directly to the college.

 What if I'm a 21st Century Scholar?